lava-nc/lava-dl/README.md

 # Lava DL

+__`lava-dl`__ is a library of deep learning tools within Lava that support  offline training, online training and inference methods for various Deep Event-Based Networks.

+The library presently consists of
+1. `lava.lib.dl.slayer` for natively training Deep Event-Based Networks.
+2. `lava.lib.dl.bootstrap` for training rate coded SNNs.

+Coming soon to the library
-__`lava-dl`__ is a library of deep learning tools, which consists of `lava.lib.dl.slayer` and `lava.lib.dl.netx` for training and deployment of event-based deep neural networks on traditional as well as neuromorphic backends.
+1. `lava.lib.dl.netx` for training and deployment of event-based deep neural networks on traditional as well as neuromorphic backends.

+More tools will be added in the future.

 ## Lava-dl Workflow